See this page as a slide show

 - “How many is ‘too many’?”

-- Instead, your boss expects you to use your brain,
+- Instead, the boss expects you to use your brain,

 - You should return to your boss with your interpretation of the assignment:

-- “It will react to more than ten bad accesses in a minute.”
+- “It’ll react to more than ten bad accesses in a minute.”

 - Your boss will either say “Yeah, that’s fine” or correct you.